boulahya01/ai-content-detector-v1.1/README.md

 Repository root: /ai-content-detector-v1.1
 --------------------------------------------------
 Notes------
-1 - its note nessassary the user login to use my services 2 - user should see the input field in the landing page 3 - the login is nessassary to see the other private user services
+1 - All services in this project are public and available to anonymous users by default.
+2 - The landing page shows an input field so anyone can analyze content without logging in.
+3 - Login is optional and only required for account features like saving history or purchasing subscriptions.

 Frontend (React + TypeScript) — /frontend